-By Prison Legal News Prison officials in several states are mulling over two sides of the same coin with respect to organ transplants for prisoners:
+By Prison Legal News Prison officials in several states are mulling over two sides of the same coin with respect to organ transplants for prisoners: first, the eligibility and cost of such medical procedures, and second, whether prisoners should be allowed to donate their organs.
+Prisoners in Need of Organ Transplants In Rhode Island, a

 By: Jon & Michael Flinner